cyberboy666/recurBOY/workshop_prep.md

 i still need to order the pi0s, they are close tho. waiting on the power supply to test how it works will the pi - then can order a bunch ... also need to get resisters, pots, maybe a few thonkiconn jacks and pcbs ofcourse - hopefully things dont get lost !

+## features

+video-sampler and synthesizer :

+### 3 input modes:

+- `sampler` : play videos from sd or usb - seamless ? how much control over player tbc - ie seeking, setting start/end points , seamless or not ? havnt quite decided on this yet
+- `shader` : running frag-shaders from sd or usb - param inputs from 4 knobs and 4 cv in
+- `capture` : live input from piCamera - can preview and record

+### -> effects

+any of the 3 inputs can be piped through an _effect_ shader.

 [raspberry pi zero]: https://www.berrybase.de/raspberry-pi-zero-v1.3
 [smaller screen (1.8"?)]: https://www.aliexpress.com/item/32996979276.html